MCP Integration

 Claude Web (claude.ai)

-Add the SSE URL directly in Claude's MCP settings:
+Add the URL directly in Claude's MCP settings:

 https://your-hugr-instance.example.com/mcp